Things to do in London in 5 days

 London's most famous square, Trafalgar Square, welcomes visitors with its statue of Admiral Nelson and its four lions.

-As well as strolling around the square itself, art lovers should not miss a visit to the National Gallery, which is free to enter.
+As well as strolling around the square itself, art lovers should not miss a guided tour of the National Gallery.
 This art gallery exhibits paintings by European artists from the 13th to the 20th century.
 You'll be able to see works by Rembrandt, Titian, Velázquez and Van Gogh, to name but a few.

 Relax on a boat on the Thames